PremerX007/CovidAlert-TwitterBot/README.md

 else:
   logging.info("Today has already tweeted data.")
 ```
 :grey_question::tired_face: Recently, the API came back to update information late.
-Therefore, **the method of scheduling tweets at 8 a.m. was removed to prevent tweeting from the previous day's data.** and conditionally check the time directly with the API to get the data according to the correct date and time.
+Therefore, **the method of scheduling tweets at 8 a.m. was removed to prevent tweeting the previous day's data.** and conditionally check the time directly with the API to get the data according to the correct date and time.

 ## :pray: Bigthank for DDC API Covid Data TH
 - [Department of Disease Control](https://covid19.ddc.moph.go.th/)